waocats/crabgo/src/doc/src/reference/specifying-dependencies.md

 # version 1.0 from crates.io when published.
 smallvec = { git = "https://github.com/servo/rust-smallvec.git", version = "1.0" }

-# N.B. that if a version doesn't match, Cargo will fail to compile!
+# N.B. that if a version doesn't match, Crabgo will fail to compile!
 ```

 One example where this can be useful is when you have split up a library into